 Planning Your Visit

 Varvary sits on Volokolamskoye Shosse in Moscow's northwest, at address 1с1.
 The location is more practical than central, and visitors should allow time to reach it from the city's main hotel districts.
-Given the restaurant's position in Moscow's serious dining tier and its continued draw, booking in advance is advisable, particularly for weekend evenings when demand from the local clientele tends to be strongest.
+Booking in advance is essential, particularly for weekend evenings.

 The winter and early spring months are the seasons that suit Russian cuisine of this register leading.
 The ingredient culture is oriented around cold-weather produce, preserved and cured preparations, and warming mid-course constructions.
 Arriving in November through March puts you in the right seasonal register for what the kitchen is doing.
 That said, summer months, when Russian produce includes freshwater fish, berries, and green vegetables in their short peak windows, offer a different and equally coherent argument from the menu.